-- It’s an unwritten law that cheese has to be in a antipasto salad.
-This time fresh mozzarella cheese was our choice.
+- Somewhere there must be an unwritten law that cheese has to be in an antipasto salad.
+This time, we picked fresh mozzarella cheese to include iin the salad.

 Putting it together

-The instructions for the pasta salad are so simple I’m almost embarrassed to include them but just in case there is a newcomer I’ll add them:
+The instructions for the Italian bow tie pasta salad are so simple I'm almost embarrassed to include them but just in case there is a newcomer I'll add them:

 - Make the pasta according to package directions.
 Make sure that it's al dente (to the tooth) and add a little olive oil to prevent sticking.